mrdipeshashah/Strategic-Maturity-Model/README.md

 Total Lift = (New AOV × Margin × New Bridge Rate) — (Old AOV × Margin × Old Bridge Rate)

 ### How to Use

-1. **Input Data:** Enter Monthly Users, CAC, AOV, and Margins into the input cells (Section 1 and 3).
+1. **Input Data:** Enter Monthly Users, CAC, AOV, and Margins into the input blue cells (Section 1 and 3).
 2. **Review the Gap:** Check the **Current Profit Gap**.
-If it is negative, you are paying a "fee" to acquire customers and relying entirely on the "Bridge" to reach profitability.
+If it is negative, you are paying a "fee" to acquire customers and relying entirely on the "2nd purchase" to reach profitability.
-3. **Simulate Growth:** Adjust the levers in Section 4 to see how a "Strategic Moat" flips a loss-making cohort into a profit center.
+3. **Simulate Growth:** Profit Per User and Max Allowable CAC provide the **Strategic Insights** to outscale competitors.